 Educating workers on the hazards of H2S, safe work practices, and emergency response procedures to reduce the risk of H2S exposure and ensure their safety in the workplace.

-Providing convenient and cost-effective safety courses can be completed at the worker's own pace, allowing them to gain the essential knowledge and skills necessary to work safely with H2S.
+Providing convenient and cost-effective safety courses can be completed at the worker's own pace, allowing them to gain the necessary knowledge and skills to work safely with H2S.

 Is Hydrogen sulphide poisonous?